rauhryan/conda-buildpack/README.md

 This is the [Heroku Buildpack][] for [Conda][] using it's new [environment spec][].
-Anything you can install with `conda install` can be installed using this, including the entire data science stack.
-Be careful of slug sizes, though.
-Heroku does have limits.
+Anything you can install with `conda install` can be installed using this in the post_containerize script.

 ## Usage
 To control what gets installed, create an `environment.yml` file in the root